Tala tank

 The Tala tank, also spelled Tallah tank ([ˈʈala tæŋk]), is a water tower in Kolkata, West Bengal, India.
 Construction started in 1909 and it was inaugurated in May 1911 by Edward Norman Baker, the Lieutenant Governor of Bengal.
 The tank, which is owned by Kolkata Municipal Corporation, is fed by Palta Water Works near Barrackpore.
 More than 110 years after construction, the tower remains the major water supplier to the city of Kolkata.

 The water tower, which is claimed to be the world's largest overhead water reservoir, covers 3-4 acre, has a capacity of 9.9 e6impgal, stands 110 ft off the ground and weighs 44 thousand tonnes – including water – at maximum capacity.
-The tank has four individually isolated chambers and a single pipeline for source from Palta and supply to the city.
+The tank has four individually isolated chambers and a single pipeline for the water source from Palta and to send the water supply to the city.

 The steel was imported from the United Kingdom and is of similar quality to that which was used to build the RMS Titanic.
 It has survived multiple calamities including the 1934 Nepal–India earthquake, World War II Imperial Japanese aerial bombings from 1942 to 1944 and Cyclone Amphan in 2020.

+The water tower has undergone renovations since its centenary, under the consultancy of IIEST Shibpur, Jadavpur University, IIT Kharagpur and Central Electrochemical Research Institute at an estimated cost of ₹250 million.
+The renovations were carried out one chamber at a time to prevent interruptions in the city's water supply.